 It's scary to me.

-Um let me try to give your audience a feeling for the size of Israel.
+Yeah, let me try to give your audience a feeling for the size of Israel.

-If you fly across the United States from the East Coast to the West Coast, it'll take you about five hours, right?
+If you fly across the United States from the East Coast to the West Coast, it'll take you about five hours, all right?

 All right.

-If you fly from the west coast of Israel to the eastern border of Israel, it'll take you on that same airplane, five minutes.
+If you fly from the west coast of Israel to the eastern border of Israel, it'll take you on that same airplane five minutes.

 You got that?